toelt-llc/TOELT-tfrabbit/code/Readme.md

 ### Files

-- `mnist_rpi7.py`: similar as mnist_rpi6, with a polished and documented code.
-Model trains on fashion_mnist rather than mnist.
-- `mnist_rpi6.py`: the script that train different networks on any system.
-Options and how to use it, is documented in the file.
-This is the file that has been used for the results involving layers options (batch2_*.csv).
+- `mnist_rpi*.py`: the script that train different networks on any system.
-- `mnist_rpi5.py`: previous version of mnist_rpi6.py, with a fixed 2 inner layers, will be moved to `old` in the future.
+Usage is : mnist_rpi8.py -d {mnist|fashion} -n neurons -l layers  -e epochs -b batch_size -r resultname All the parameters are optional, with default : -d mnist -n 5,10 -l 2 -e 10 -b 128 -r 'unknown'
-- `run_pi.sh`: this is a shell script that calls the `mnist_rpi6.py` with different options for benchmarking.
+- `run_pi.sh`: this is a shell script that calls the `mnist_rpi*.py` with different options for benchmarking.
 This script contains a loop to get averages and standard deviation of the different runs.
 - `run_frodo.sh`: this is a shell script that perform the same task as `run_pi.sh` but saves the results in different folder, and has differnt options.
 For example on frodo larger networks can be run.